openmsi/openmsistream/docs/source/dev_info/ci_testing.rst

 If you use Confluent Cloud, or if you add authentication to your self-managed broker, you'll also need to add environment variables called ``KAFKA_TEST_CLUSTER_USERNAME`` and ``KAFKA_TEST_CLUSTER_PASSWORD`` to hold the authentication username and password, respectively.
 For brokers on Confluent Cloud, you can add authentication by creating a new API key under "API keys" on the website, and set the environment variable values to the username and password of the api key.

-Then, you'll need to create the topics used in running the tests.
+If you're using Confluent Cloud, you'll also need to create the topics used in running the tests.
 You can add topics using the Kafka CLI, or under the ``Topics`` section for your cluster on the Confluent Cloud website.
 The following topics should be created, ideally with 2 partitions each, and it's recommended to set the cleanup policy to "delete" with a max retention time of 1 hour to keep the topics mostly empty for testing purposes.

     #. ``test``
     #. ``test_data_file_directories``